 This question has plagued me for a while.
 Currently, my novel is marketed toward the general audience, and we’ll see what happens.
 But in the meantime, how would you define authenticity?

-Sign up and get the first three chapters free!
+Sign up and get two short stories free!